The three living daughters of William and Joanna Towne were accused of witchcraft in 1692. Two of them, Rebecca Nurse and Mary Easty, were executed.

 The three living daughters of William and Joanna Towne were accused of witchcraft in 1692.
 Rebecca Nurse was hanged on July 19, Mary Easty was hanged on September 22, and Sarah Cloyce escaped the hangman’s noose.
 Fortunately, their parents did not live to see these tragic events unfold.

 William Towne and Joanna Blessing were married at the Church of St. Nicholas in Great Yarmouth, England on March 25, 1620.
-A decade and a half later, along with their six children (among them Rebecca and Mary), William and Joanna arrived in New England.
+A decade and a half later, along with three of their four living children (among them Rebecca and Mary), William and Joanna arrived in New England.
+Their son Edmund followed a few years later.
 Two more children, including Sarah, were born in the new world.

 In 1651, William left Salem, buying approximately forty acres of land in Topsfield, which he added to in 1656.
 Most of this property was bordered by Salem Road (originally laid out in 1656), South Main Street, and River Road along the Ipswich River to the south (there were also two acres of meadow on the south side of the river).
 The Towne house stood near the intersection of Salem Road and South Main Street.